 Planting & Growing

-Smoke Signal Little Bluestem will grow to be about 3 feet tall at maturity extending to 4 feet tall with the flowers, with a spread of 24 inches.
-It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+Black And Blue Anise Sage will grow to be about 3 feet tall at maturity extending to 4 feet tall with the flowers, with a spread of 4 feet.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 3 feet apart.
+It grows at a medium rate, and under ideal conditions can be expected to live for approximately 5 years.

-This plant should only be grown in full sunlight.
-It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
+This plant does best in full sun to partial shade.
+It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
-It is not particular as to soil type or pH.
+It is not particular as to soil pH, but grows best in rich soils, and is able to handle environmental salt.
 It is somewhat tolerant of urban pollution.
-This is a selection of a native North American species.
+Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
+This is a selected variety of a species not originally from North America.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.